Alessandra Torre

-Alessandra Torre is an American novelist best known for contemporary romance.
-Torre is a New York Times, USA Today, Wall Street Journal and Amazon International bestselling novelist.
-Alessandra is the Bedroom Blogger for Cosmopolitan.
+Now she primarily write suspense under the pen name A. R. Torre, and is a New York Times, USA Today, Wall Street Journal and Amazon International bestselling novelist.
+Torre is the bedroom blogger for Cosmopolitan.
 She has been a guest columnist for the Huffington Post, RT Book Reviews, and was featured in Elle Magazine.

-In 2017, she created Alessandra Torre Ink, an online community for authors, which offers webinars, courses and the Inkers Con conference.
+She cofounded Inkers Con with her sister Terezia Barna.

+"Inkers Con is a learning company focused on accelerating the success of indie fiction authors through conferences, workshops and communities.".

+She is also the CEO of Authors.ai Their Marlowe AI analyses works of fiction and gives detailed reports.

 In 2015, her novel The Girl in 6E was optioned for film by EuropaCorp.
 In 2017, her novel, Hollywood Dirt was released as a full-length movie by PassionFlix.